54thTaco/RFO-macOS/README.md

 2. Type `/Applications/Roblox.app/Contents/MacOS` and press `ENTER`
 3. If you see a folder named `ClientSettings`, and inside of it a file named `ClientAppSettings.json`, you've succesfully installed RFO!

+Alternatively, you may also press `Oa` when opening the installer.

 # Renewing
 ## Without the Installer